 What we can measure we can track, and what we track we can understand, and when we understand something we can explain it to others.

-Equitation science opens up a conversation about how we can ethically use, train, and keep horses without subjecting them to abuse, accidental or not, so the horse industry’s already failing reputation may be saved.
+Equitation science shows how we can ethically use, train, and keep horses without subjecting them to abuse, accidental or not, so the horse industry can continue growing and providing the many benefits interaction with horses has for us.

 Think: what is the first thing people say when you tell them you like, ride, or have horses?